payneandrew/payneandrew.github.io/index.md

 ![UIF](https://payneandrew.github.io/images/UIF.jpg)
 <br><br>

-## Electronics and Controls Engineer at Collegiate Wind Competition Capstone - _Department of Energy_
+## Embedded Systems Engineer at _U.S.
+Department of Energy_ - Collegiate Wind Competition
 As an Engineering Student at James Madison University, my two year long capstone project is to design and fabricate a functional, small scale wind turbine to compete in the <a href="https://www.energy.gov/eere/collegiatewindcompetition/collegiate-wind-competition">**2020 Collegiate Wind Competition**</a> in Boulder, Colorado.
 Utilizing 3D printers, microcontrolers, and other mechanical and electrical components we are designing a wind turbine that can maximize power at all wind speeds and perform other various tasks determined by the Department of Energy.
 ![DOE](https://payneandrew.github.io/images/DOE.jpg)
 <br><br>